Katalam/KBM/README.md

 You can help out with the ongoing development by looking for potential bugs in my code base, or by contributing new features.
 I am always welcome to new pull requests containing bug fixes, refactors and new features.

 ### Building
-The build process is base on the [ACE3 build process](https://ace3mod.com/wiki/development/setting-up-the-development-environment.html), so you can follow the steps there.
+The build process is base on the [HEMTT build process](https://synixebrett.github.io/HEMTT/#/), so you can follow the steps there.
 Basically the following is needed:
 + correctly setup project drive (P: drive)
 + download/clone kat_10thmods GitHub repo
-+ switch to the tools/ folder and execute ```python setup.py```
++ right-click in the root folder and open power shell
-+ you can build by executing ```python build.py``` from the tools folder
++ you can build by executing ```.\hemtt build``` from the tools folder
 + for testing include your mod by adding ```-mod=x\kat_10thmods``` as start parameter

 For building release builds see [ACE3 reference](https://ace3mod.com/wiki/development/setting-up-the-development-environment.html).